Agencies Responsible for regulating drones in the State of California

 Are drones allowed in California?

-Drones are allowed in California for recreational and commercial use, subject to FAA regulations and flight controls put in place by local governments.
+Drones are allowed in California for recreational and commercial use, subject to FAA regulations and flight controls established by local governments.
 Read on for details.

 Specific additional drone use laws by California State legislature